 Depending on the nature of the crime, you may also have dangerous chemicals, drugs, and other high-risk materials on a crime scene cleanup location.
 Our cleanup and biohazard decontamination experts have the relevant knowledge and equipment to remove all traces of the incident.
 BiO-One biohazard cleaning team will discreetly remediate impacted spaces, leaving your property looking spotless, and above all, safe and decontaminated.

 Suicides are much more common than homicides in the United States.
-In our line of work, we routinely sanitize locations where a suicide has occurred.
+In our line of work, we routinely disinfect locations where a suicide has occurred.
 In the case of a crime scene, once the police and paramedics leave with the body, people call in Bio-One teams for discreet crime scene cleanup.

 Every suicide is a great human tragedy – our decontamination and biohazard cleaning teams are always mindful of the toll it takes on family members in the aftermath.
 We make it a priority to listen to our client’s needs and provide a compassionate and highly invigorating service experience.

 Since firearms are frequently used in suicides, the scene may have considerable bloodstains and other body fragments.
 A comprehensive cleaning approach is essential to totally disinfect a blood spill.

 Our decontamination and biohazard cleaning experts leave no stone unturned to comb the suicide cleanup scene and remove every single trace of the tragedy and render the place fully sterilized and safe for further use.